 - Multistep vs. one-page

 While these are several good ideas for A/B tests, it’s important that you only adjust one factor at a time.
 That way, you’ll know with a higher degree of certainty what actually resulted in a change.
 Then, going forward, you can implement changes to maximize revenue for future campaigns.

-If you’re still not sure where to start, feel free to draw inspiration from one of our favorite nonprofit websites and their subsequent fundraising campaigns below.
+If you’re still not sure where to start, feel free to draw inspiration from our favorite nonprofit websites and their subsequent fundraising campaigns below.
 These are three successful digital fundraisers that our team at Cornershop Creative helped to create, each with their own unique digital strategy: